Aluminum PCB Stackup: Balancing Thermal Conductivity and Signal Integrity

 DFA during PCB Production Assembly

-When moving from prototype to production, DFA becomes even more critical.
+When moving from prototype PCB Assembly to production, DFA becomes even more critical.
 Production assembly often involves automated processes, which have their own set of requirements.
 Key considerations for production DFA include:

 1. Component selection: Choose components that are compatible with automated assembly equipment.